brasten/code-pattern-example/hotel-backend/README.md

 # Exercise 1: Hotel Booking System

 ## Tasks:
-✔️ Create room
+- ✅ Create room
-✔️ Delete room
+- ✅ Delete room
-✔️ Create reservations for rooms
+- Create reservations for rooms
+  - ✅ Basic use case
   - Rooms cannot be double-booked
   - New requirement on room deletion:
     - Rooms with reservations cannot be deleted